 Cider clearly gained national visibility, particularly in stores.
 But its positioning in terms of consumption, occasion and taste, isn't clear yet in Japanese consumer's mind.
 Borrowing the sophistication of sparkling wines, while sharing the complex distinctive taste of craft beers, cider is neither and this unclarity definitely represents a key barrier the industry needs to overcome.

 Not mainstream enough for the industry to push cider development

 Side effect of the lack of a clear positioning, early cider consumers community did not yet reach a critical size enough to influence the trade.
 Thus the beverage industry manufacturers have low incentive to allocate resources on cider development while adjacent categories - beer, wine and RTD’s, are heavily impacting their businesses.

 Pricing competition from the sparkling wine segment

 With Japan-EU Economic Partnership Agreement entered into force in 2019, imported sparkling wines are now booming with low prices, in particular Spanish Cava.
 As a result, imported cider, French brands in particular, became less competitive.
 Breaking into Japan’s cider market requires serious price strategy and analysis.

 Are you a leading producer looking to expand on Japan’s cider market?
-We can help your company strategize your market entry.
+We can help your company strategize your market entry today.

 GourmetPro is a market consulting company based in Japan committed to helping the food and beverage companies grow by offering end-to-end customizable market-entry solutions in areas of value chain assessment, competition analysis, conducting store checks, and carrying out negotiations supported by tailor-made sales presentations in Japanese.